draeger-lab/SPECIMEN/.github/CONTRIBUTING.md

 - Follow the existing Python style and formatting used in the repository.
 - Keep workflow code readable and explicit about data paths, generated files, and external commands.
 - Use type hints and reStructuredText docstrings for public functions.
-- Prefer configuration-driven behavior over hard-coded local paths.
+- Prefer configuration-driven behaviour over hard-coded local paths.
 - Keep default configuration files runnable for documented workflows.
 - Document new configuration keys, allowed values, defaults, and compatibility notes.
 - Update Sphinx pages and HowTo notebooks when the user-facing workflow changes.